-Clinical research at York is a joint venture, utilising the expertise and resources of the University of York (UoY), Hull York Medical School and York Teaching Hospital NHS Foundation Trust (YTHFT).
+Clinical research at York is a joint venture, utilising the expertise and resources of the University of York (UoY), Hull York Medical School and York and Scarborough Teaching Hospitals NHS Trust (YSTHNT).

 We provide an environment that can deliver early phase trials (phase I and phase II) or support translational scientific research within York.
 We also design, support and conduct clinical studies in Asia, Africa, and South America.